Sha-Kumar/FAST_ASSESS/README.md

 That's it you can now access your Fastapi from anywhere.

-> Got any doubts feel free to ask : [GitHub Discussions](https://github.com/smurfcoders/fastapi-hosting/discussions).

 ## License

 This project is licensed under the **MIT license**.
 Feel free to edit and distribute this template as you like.

 See [LICENSE](LICENSE) for more information.

-## Acknowledgements

-Thanks for reading do let us know any interesting topics to teach on our [youtube channel!](https://www.youtube.com/channel/UCmkU-qYoP19uM3ueLyhxEMg)